 Thus, more and more governments consider the recovery as an opportunity to induce money into the economic green recovery rather than into what it used to be normal before pandemics.

-There is the obvious demand for the sustainable development transition because we see how costly it is for people to intrude into nature.
+There is an obvious demand for the sustainable development transition because we see how costly it is for people to intrude into nature.
 Expenditures on renewable energy sources can cost less and, in the future, will help to mitigate possible risks.

 Company activities and corporate environment